Climbing Black Combe

 From the car park at Whicham church, walk along the walled path between the church and the old school to a lane.
 Turn left to walk up behind Kirkbank.
 At a bridleway sign, turn right onto the open fell.

 The fellside is covered in bracken, but a broad, grassy path leads straight up a little valley.
 Avoid a path climbing steeply to the left.
 Towards the top of the valley, bracken gives way to grass and bilberry.
-Looking back, coastal views are developing nicely, stretching beyond Millom to the Furness Peninsula.
+Behind you, coastal views are developing nicely, stretching beyond Millom to the Furness Peninsula.

 The broad path becomes stony as it slants left across a heathery slope.
 Nearing the summit, the high fells of the central Lake District appear ahead.
 Ignoring the faint path continuing straight on, follow the clearer route that bends sharp right for the final pull to the broad, domed top of Black Combe.
 A trig point is enclosed by a circular wall.

 You can turn around and retrace your steps to Whicham, or enjoy a fine circuit around the fell.
-Head north-east from the summit and you'll soon pick up a reasonably clear path heading your direction.
-Follow this for about 230 metres (250 yards) and then turn left along a narrow, grassy trail that broadens as it descends.
+Head northeast from the summit and you’ll soon pick up a reasonably clear path heading in your direction.
+Follow this for about 250yds (230m) and then turn left along a narrow, grassy trail that broadens as it descends.

-Turn left through a lay-by and along the verge.
+Turn left through a layby and go along the verge.
 At a footpath sign to Black Combe, go up the path a few paces then branch right on a path just above the road.
 Eventually it climbs away from the road and forks.
 Bear left here, later walking beside a wall.
 Continue along a track, soon passing the bridleway sign above Kirkbank.
-Retrace your route to the car-park.
+Retrace your route to the car park.

 Additional information